kaboumk/JAMstack/README.md

- is my first JAMstack project.
+This is my first JAMstack project.